bmgjet/lazyrail/README.md

 Trains Follow Nodes Not Mesh<br>
 Block Voilations And UnderGround Death<br>
 Detect side rails by length<br>
-Spawns trains and wagons on side rails.
+Spawns trains and wagons on side rails.<br><br>
+Chatcommands:<br>
+/showsides - Shows all side rails detected with in 500f of admin.<br>
+/showwagons - Shows wagons that have been spawned.